skudasov/converse/README.md

 #### TODO

+Software is only alpha for now, don't use it for production yet

 - [ ] Create rate system, agent can sent messages with inline rate keyboard, conversation will end with this keyboard too
 - [ ] Improve search command with filters
 - [ ] Refactor routers, stub telegram Api and test conversation logic